EpicGrowth/Satoshi-Learning-Next/README.md

 # SatoshiStationNext

-An interactive learning platform for Bitcoin and Lightning Network education.
+An interactive learning platform for Bitcoin, Lightning Network, and Liquid education.

 ## Quick Start